btorpey/btorpey.github.io/content/copypaste.md

 [^1]: CPD is part of the [PMD tool](http://pmd.sourceforge.net/pmd-5.1.3/), which can do a lot of useful things with Java code.
 But since I'm primarily dealing with C++ code these days (and because duplicate code is such a hot-button issue for me), CPD is the part that I use.
-[^2]: Note that the "Ignore literals" and "Ignore identifiers" checkboxes are disabled if you select C++ as the language - these options are only implemented for Java currently (See [this bug report](http://sourceforge.net/p/pmd/discussion/188193/thread/91553283)).